BALANCED BOUNDARIES

 The first step in establishing boundaries is knowing your needs.
 These are your essentials and non-negotiables.
 This includes what you need from yourself and others.

 What do you want in your career, friendships, relationship, etc.?
 It's your job to know what you want so you can ask for it.
-Stating your needs gives others the opportunity to give to you and love you.
+Stating your wants and desires gives others the opportunity to give and love you.

 Realizing your limits and consequences (if limits are violated) keeps you safe.
 It's self-respect, self-discipline and self-love, and gives others the chance to respect and care for you.

 When you understand your needs, wants, limits and consequences, you can communicate clearly.
-It's also essential to realize who is trustworthy and how much to share with others.
-For example, we wouldn't share our deepest desires with our boss.
+It's also essential to realize who is safe, trustworthy and capable to share with, and how much to share with others.
+For example, we wouldn't share our deepest desires or our authentic feelings with a family member or friend that isn't trustworthy or capable of emotional maturity.

 "LOVE YOURSELF ENOUGH TO SET BOUNDARIES.
 YOU TEACH PEOPLE HOW TO TREAT YOU BY DECIDING WHAT YOU WILL AND WILL NOT ACCEPT."